nfch211/automation-for-data-entry/README.md

 At the beginning, i asked ChatGPT for python script to read the pdf, and extract data to excel worksheet.
-It could be really done without understanding any foundamentals of programming language, in my case, i was using python.
+It could be really done without understanding any fundamentals of programming language, in my case, i was using python.

 Part A. Extracting information from image files